-- Students entering Grades 10-12 must, for the last two semesters of attendance and summer school, if applicable, have a passing grade and earn the appropriate number of credits in each of six (6) new subjects that total six (6) the four (4) core subjects composed of English, science, social studies, and mathematics with a composite numerical average of 70.
-Students entering the 8th and 9th grades must have passed during the last two semesters in attendance and summer school, if applicable, at least five (5) new subjects with a minimum composite numerical average of 70 in those five (5) subjects and must have been promoted to the next grade.
-Students entering the 7th grade for the first time are eligible. - Physical education may count as only one (1) unit per year. - No more than two (2) Carnegie units may be earned during summer school.
+- Students entering Grades 10-12 must, for the last two semesters of attendance & summer school, if applicable, have a passing grade & earn the appropriate number of credits in each of 6 new subjects including the 4 core subjects composed of English, science, social studies, & mathematics with a composite numerical average of 70. - Students entering the 8th & 9th grades must have passed during the last two semesters in attendance & summer school, if applicable, at least 5 new subjects with a minimum composite numerical average of 70 in those 5 subjects & must have been promoted to the next grade. - Students entering the 7th grade for the first time are eligible. - Physical education may count as only 1 unit per year. - No more than 2 Carnegie units may be earned during summer school.
 If a unit(s) or subject(s) is repeated in summer school, the higher numerical grade for the unit(s) or subject(s) may be used to compute the composite grade average. - A student who is eligible at the start of the academic year remains eligible for the entire academic year.
-Students deemed ineligible at the beginning of the school year by virtue of having failed to meet the requirements outlined above may regain their eligibility at the end of the first semester by meeting the requirements for eligibility in the two most recently completed semesters, including summer school.

-- An ineligible student may not become eligible after the fifth school day of each semester.
-For athletic eligibility, bona fide transfers will be dealt with according to the rules of the Alabama High School Athletic Association. - Each eligible student involved in athletics must meet the definition of a regular student as defined by the Alabama High School Athletic Association. - Any student who earns more than four (4) credits in the core curriculum in any given year or who accumulates a total in excess of the required four (4) per year may be exempt from earning the four (4) core courses in the succeeding year as long as that student remains on schedule for graduation with his/her class by earning (8) core credits over any two-year span, including summer school.
+Students deemed ineligible at the beginning of the school year by virtue of having failed to meet the requirements outlined above may regain their eligibility at the end of the first semester by meeting the requirements for eligibility in the two most recently completed semesters, including summer school. - An ineligible student may not become eligible after the fifth school day of each semester.
+For athletic eligibility, bona fide transfers will be dealt with according to the rules of the Alabama High School Athletic Association. - Each eligible student involved in athletics must meet the definition of a regular student as defined by the Alabama High School Athletic Association. - Any student who earns more than 4 credits in the core curriculum in any given year or who accumulates a total in excess of the required 4 per year may be exempt from earning the 4 core courses in the succeeding year as long as that student remains on schedule for graduation with his/her class by earning 8 core credits over any two-year span, including summer school.